Career and Technical Education (CTE) | CTE Career Clusters

 What's the Best Way to Teach CTE Classes?

-CTE can be taught in a variety of ways, but over the years we've found it works best when used with blended learning.
+CTE can be taught in a variety of ways, but many teachers find it works best when used with blended learning.

 Blended learning is an education strategy that features multiple teaching methods to help students learn more effectively than one method on its own.